vitessio/website/content/en/docs/13.0/design-docs/vreplication/cutover.md

 #### Before MoveTables is initiated

-VSchema for source keyspace contains table name, so vtgate routes to that keyspace
+VSchema for the source keyspace contains the table name, so vtgate routes to that keyspace

 #### During MoveTables

-Both source and target now contain the tables and both VSchemas refer to them.
+Both the source and target now contain the tables and both VSchemas refer to them.
 However we have routing rules that map the tables for each tablet type from the target keyspace to the other

 _global/RoutingRules_